jrhee115/README_Gen/Develop/myREADME.md

  ## Installation
-  all
+  sd

  ## Usage
-  all
+  sd

  ## License
-  Apache
+  MPL2.0

  ## Contribution
-  al
+  sd

  ## Test
-  a
+  sd

  ## Quesiton
-  If you have any questions, contact me at my github: jrhee115 or
+  If you have any questions, contact me at: github.com/ or
-  You can email me at: undefined
+  You can email me at: